 They all run and play together but the day comes when one suddenly stops and looks into the distance.
 His bright eyes are intent.
 His eager body quivers.
 Suddenly he begins to run from the group, flying over the green grass, his legs carrying him faster and faster!

 YOU have been spotted; and when you and your special friend finally meet, you cling together in joyous reunion never to be parted again.
 The happy kisses rain upon your face; your hands again caress the beloved head, and you look once more into the trusting eyes of your pet, so long gone from your life, but NEVER absent from your heart.

 TOBY - a part of our Heartland family since early 2008, Toby was as sweet as can be.
 I could probably count with my fingers the times we were lucky enough to get a kiss from him as he preferred to gently paw at your face or sniff at it gently.....like butterfly kisses!
 He loved being outside in our yard and was known to be our peeping tom because of his favorite past time of peeping through the spaces in our privacy fence.
 More often then not he almost always had to take a toy outside with him.
 Another favorite memory of Toby was his famous "stomp"......when he barked while standing still his front paw stomped with each bark as if he was demanding your attention.

-The heavens cried right along with us as Toby left us during a short thunderstorm, and afterwards a rainbow appeared letting us know that he had made it to rainbow bridge and would be there waiting for us.
+The heavens cried right along with us as we said goodbye to Toby during a short thunderstorm, and afterwards a rainbow appeared letting us know that he had made it to rainbow bridge and would be there waiting for us.
 We loved you so much while you were here with us . . . . . . and we always and forever will .